-A Boolean object is a member of the type Object and is an instance of the Boolean object which is a constructor.
+A boolean object is a member of the type Object and is an instance of the built-in Boolean object.
 That is, a boolean object is created by using the Boolean constructor in a new expression, supplying a boolean as an argument.
-The resulting object has an implicit (unnamed) property which is the boolean.
+The resulting object has an implicit (unnamed) property that is the boolean.
 A boolean object can be coerced to a boolean value.
 A boolean object can be used anywhere a boolean value is expected.

-This is an example of one of the conveniences built into ECMAScript-in this case it is to accommodate programmers of varying backgrounds.
-Those familiar with imperative or procedural programming languages may find number values more natural, while those familiar with object-oriented languages may find number objects more intuitive.
+This is an example of one of the conveniences built into ECMAScript-in this case, the purpose is to accommodate programmers of varying backgrounds.
+Those familiar with imperative or procedural programming languages may find boolean, string and number values more natural, while those familiar with object-oriented languages may find boolean, string and number objects more intuitive.